What Are the Features of Savings Account?

 Net Banking and Mobile Banking

 As the usage of passbooks and cheques is reducing, the significance of net banking and mobile banking is simultaneously increasing.
 Every bank provides net banking and/or mobile banking facilities with your Savings Account if you opt for it.
-These net banking facilities empower you to send and receive payments by simply logging in to your account online.
+These internet banking facilities empower you to send and receive payments by simply logging in to your account online.

 Mobile Banking makes your experience even smoother as you can download the mobile application of your bank on your phone and access your account anytime.
 You can use this app for almost every service related to your Savings account, including sending & receiving payments, viewing account statements, raising a complaint, and more.